 HONORABLE MENTION – NOCS Binoculars: Small, light, waterproof, and affordable.
 They’re easy to stow in a pack or glove box, have decent magnification, and they’re tough enough to get banged around a little.
-In other words, NOCS are the perfect binocular for active folks that want to get a better look at nature.
+In other words, NOCS is the perfect binocular for active folks that want to get a better look at nature.

 HONORABLE MENTION – Vybe Pro Massage Gun: Percussion massagers are so hot right now, and this one’s a steal.
 Try to compare them and you’ll find a lot of look-a-likes cluttering Amazon, most with no real explanation of their tech or benefits.
 This one’s a little light on the research/benefits claims, too, but I can vouch for it being pretty darn good.
 I’ve been using the Vybe Pro for a few months now (as have my kids) and it’s still going strong.
-Combine it’s very good price, long lasting battery, and EIGHT custom tips all inside a convenient carrying case, and you have a great way to get into self massage without breaking the bank.
+Combine its very good price, long-lasting battery, and EIGHT custom tips all inside a convenient carrying case, and you have a great way to get into self-massage without breaking the bank.

 HONORABLE MENTION – Rogue Monster Lite Matador Dip Bar: After years of trying to figure out how to build something myself, I finally just bought the one I really wanted.
 Rogue Fitness stuff lasts forever, and the Matador Dip Bar mounted to the 3×3 Half Strip makes it easy to do a killer exercise.
 Now I can train my triceps for those once-a-year 10-hour sufferfests and eliminate at least one weak link in my program.